IsenGrim613/dbsetup-junit5-annotations/README.md

 * Annotation target: method only
 * Target must be a `@Test` otherwise it does nothing

+### Example code
+See [here](src/test/java/com/iseninc/junit5/DbSetupTest.java) for a concrete example on how to use the annotations.

 ---

 <a name="fields-only">\#</a>: The reason why only fields are supported is to prevent unintentional code that does not